PDTenpas/pdtenpas.github.io/pages/bookmarks/analyses_experiments.md

 ---
 layout: page
-title: Analysis and Experimentation
+title: Analyses and Experiments
 subtitle: Resources for escaping the noise.
 ---

 ---

-# Analysis
+# Analyses
 Framing and approaches.

 ## Framing